cchudzicki-ocw-testing/res-21g-505-spring-2022/content/pages/syllabus.md

 ## Additional Resources

-The stroke order animation in each video was created using the [web application](https://app.kanjialive.com/search) developed by [Kanji alive](https://kanjialive.com/) (under Creative Commons license, CC BY 4.0).
-Students can learn more about the stroke order and search for the kanji in each lesson, e.g. using “text:jt:c6” to find kanji in lesson 6 with this web application.
+The stroke order animation in each video was created using the web application developed by [Kanji alive](https://kanjialive.com/) (under Creative Commons license, CC BY 4.0).
+Students can learn more about the stroke order and search for the kanji in each lesson, e.g. using “text:jt:c1” to find kanji in lesson 1 with this [Kanji alive web application](https://app.kanjialive.com/search).